The Daily Dose/Saturday, July 29, 2023

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow continues his training at the VSO.
+The Diary of a Nobody – At the gym, Sparrows finds someone using his usual tricep machine.
 Today’s Diary.

 ———